JCNTH/trackingdemo/README.md

 ## Step 7: Final Metrics

-At the end, we aggregate everything into a nice summary:
+We aggregate all results into summary metrics:

 **Code:** `trajectory_tracker.py` lines 209-218